rohit-git7/ftp-client-program-in-C-vsftpd/README.md

                                       FTP Client program in C(vsFTPd)
 ------------------------------------------------------------------------------------------------------------------
-FTP client prgram in C to connect to vsFTPd server with all functionalities of standard FTP.(Tested on vsFTPd version 2 and version 3).
+FTP client prgram in C to connect to vsFTPd server with all functionalities of standard FTP.(Tested on vsFTPd[version 2 and version 3] and proFTPd[version 1.3]).

 All functions are included.
 For example:
 `ls` : To list files in current directory on server side.